petertrr/kotlin-multiplatform-diff/README.md

 ## Features

-All features from version `4.10` of the original library are present, except for:
+All features from version `4.12` of the original library are present, except for:

+- fuzzy patches
 - unified diff, which heavily uses file read/write and therefore needs a more complicated rewrite
-- diff-utils-jgit, which uses JVM-only jgit library
+- diff-utils-jgit, which uses JVM-only JGit

 Please refer to the original guides for more information.